0xmmalik/0xmmalik.github.io/_posts/2021-01-08-maze-gen-algos.md

 We have a maze generator... almost!

+(Note: there is a bug in the implementation!
+See [here](https://0xmmalik.github.io/blog/2021/01/10/maze-gen-bug) for more information!)

 ### Results
 Here's an example maze we can get from the generator: (pretty neat, eh?)